 Part of the issue is that our home and office furniture aren’t always the most ergonomic, even if they’re comfortable, and that often leads to poor posture, which in turn can exacerbate underlying problems or even instigate new ones.
 The good news, though, is that you can mitigate back pain and other complications by correcting your posture.
 We’ve already talked about good sleeping posture, so here are a few tips to get you standing and sitting straight and tall.

 How To Sit Properly

-Whenever you sit, be sure to have your feet either flat on the floor or on a foot stool.
-Keep your ankles in front of you knees and leave a small gap between the back of your knees and your seat.
+Whenever you sit, be sure to have your feet either flat on the floor or on a footstool.
+Keep your ankles in front of your knees and leave a small gap between the back of your knees and your seat.
 Additionally, your knees should be below your hip level, your shoulders should be relaxed, and your forearms parallel to the ground (especially if you’re typing).

 How To Stand Properly

 Whether you’re using a standing desk, or just standing in front of your sink doing the dishes, standing in a way that maintains good posture is important.
 Remember to put the majority of your weight on the balls of your feet, which should be about shoulder-width apart.
 Don’t lock your legs; instead, keep your knees slightly bent.
 Your shoulders should be pulled back, almost with your chest pushing forward, but don’t exaggerate the movement.
 Lastly, make sure you tuck in your stomach while keeping your head level with your torso; i.e. don’t bend your neck too far forward or backward.

 One of the most important things you can do to maintain good posture is actually to move frequently.
 The body wasn’t made to stay in the same position for too long, so be sure to take breaks, walk around, stretch at your desk, etc.